lumail/lumail/README.md

 Because this is a modal-application you're always in one of a fixed number of modes:

 * `maildir`-mode
     * Allows viewing mail folders.
 * `index`-mode
     * Allows viewing a list of messages, i.e. the contents of a Maildir.
 * `message`-mode
     * Allows you to view a single message.
+* `attachment`-mode
+    * Which lets you view the attachments associated with a message.
 * `lua`-mode.
     * Is a mode that displays output created by Lua.
     * This is the way that we allow you to write custom output.